brettkromkamp/awesome-knowledge-management/README.md

 * [Ontotext](https://www.ontotext.com/) is a platform that allows you to organize your information and documents into enterprise knowledge graphs
 * [Grakn](https://grakn.ai/) is an enterprise knowledge graph management system designed to scale
 * [Notion](https://www.notion.so/) is an all-in-one workspace for your notes, tasks, wikis, and databases
+* [TiddlyWiki](https://tiddlywiki.com/) is a non-linear notebook for capturing, organising and sharing complex information

 ### Libraries